section-engineering-education/engineering-education/articles/android-paging-library/index.md

 Once you run the application, you should get a list of the users.

-**NOTE: _Don't forget to add the internet permission in the application manifest for the image downloading_**
+***NOTE: Don't forget to add internet permission in the application manifest for image downloading.***

 ### Conclusion
-That is how you implement the paging library in an android application.
-The setup is similar to the recyclerview setup and is also quite easy.
+We just went through how you implement the paging library in an Android application.
+The setup is similar to the recyclerview setup and is also quite simple.
 The library also ensures a good flow of data when updating your list.
 Next up we shall check on migrating to paging library version 3.
 You can go ahead and check the final code on [GitHub](https://github.com/LinusMuema/kotlin/tree/paging-2).

 Feel free to raise any issue or PR.

+Happy coding!

 ---
 Peer Review Contributions by: [Peter Kayere](/engineering-education/authors/peter-kayere/)